eugenius1/eugenius1.github.io/_drafts/2017-03-26-i-did-a-clinical-trial-and-survived.md

 ---
 layout: post
 title: I did a clinical trial and survived
-subtitle: Received £,£££
+subtitle: I received £,£££ and this is my experience
 ---

-**<abbr title="Too long; didn't read">TL;DR</abbr>**: I had a good experience and got money that covered my lacking student finance but rightly so, clinical trials are not for everyone.
+**<abbr title="Too long; didn't read">TL;DR</abbr>**: I had a great experience and got money that covered my lacking student finance but be aware that clinical trials are not for everyone and rightfully so.

 ---

-Last week, I successfully completed 8 weeks after being injected with a single dose of a study drug.
+Last month, I successfully completed 8 weeks after being injected with a single dose of a study drug.
 This is the first brief I received before getting screened:

 > The study drug being developed in this study is a compound called benralizumab for the **treatment of asthma**.
 This is a first time into man study.
 This study consists of **1 night in–house and 9 outpatients visits**.
 We are looking for **healthy male** volunteers (aged 18-55).
 Volunteers must be non-smokers for at least 3 months prior to screening.
 The inconvenience allowance for this study is **£1,700**.